Global Torelli theorem for irreducible symplectic orbifolds: Introduction

 ~\\

 \textbf{Acknowledgements.} I am very grateful to Ulrike Rie\ss\ for very profitable discussions and many important comments.
-I also want to thank Daniel Huybrechts for very useful discussions, Daniele Faenzi, Dimitri Markushevich, and Lucy Moser-Jauslin for helpful comments and Frederic Campana for a very encouraging email exchange.
-I am supported by the Marco Brunella grant of Burgundy University.
+I want to thank Daniel Huybrechts for very useful discussions, Daniele Faenzi, Dimitri Markushevich, and Lucy Moser-Jauslin for helpful comments, Arvid Perego for his remark about examples of irreducible symplectic orbifolds, Frederic Campana for a very encouraging emails exchange and Dan Zaffran for his reference about Kähler orbifolds.
+I am also very grateful to my referee who provides a high quality report pointing out an important confusion in the previous version of this paper.
+This work was supported by the Marco Brunella grant of Burgundy University and the ERC-ALKAGE, grant No. 670846.